Chemical potential of magnon polarons: Model

 \subsection{Magnons}

 Turning to the magnetic sector, we proceed in two steps: we first derive the magnon spectrum from a conventional microscopic spin Hamiltonian, and then restore rotational invariance to obtain the magnon–phonon coupling.
 We consider a magnetic insulator whose spins $\mathbf{S}_i \equiv \mathbf{S}(\mathbf{r}_i)$, with $ |\mathbf{S}_i|=S$, are localized at the lattice sites $\mathbf{r}_i$.
-The spin dynamics are governed by the Hamiltonian
+A minimal model for the spin dynamics is given by the Hamiltonian~\footnote{Further details on the derivation of the dipolar-interaction contributions are provided in the Supplemental Material.}:

 where \(\mathcal{J}\) is the nearest–neighbors Heisenberg exchange constant, $K>0$ the easy–axis anisotropy along the global $\hat{\textbf{z}}$ direction, $\gamma $ the gyromagnetic ratio, and $B_0$ the external magnetic field.
 For \(\mathcal{J}>0\) the ground state is ferromagnetic, whereas for \(\mathcal{J}<0\) it is a collinear G-type antiferromagnet with two interpenetrating sublattices \(A\) and \(B\).
 Linear spin–wave theory is obtained by performing a Holstein–Primakoff expansion about the corresponding ordered state~\cite{hptransform}: